Doctor of Ministry

 Delivery Format

-The D.Min. program is designed as a three-year program, but without a residency requirement.
+The DMin program is designed as a two-year program, but without a residency requirement.
 The degree will be offered online in a modular format and through online courses.
-Students will require two years to complete their coursework and at least one year to write their projects.
+Students will require two years to complete their coursework and write their projects (3 semesters for coursework and 1 semester for writing project).

-The one-week intensive sessions are online and scheduled for August and January, at which time students begin their work on two courses in each respective semester.
+The one-week intensive sessions are online and scheduled for August, October (first year only), and January.
 Syllabi, readings, and preparatory exercises are distributed before the start of the intensive sessions.

 After the intensive sessions, classes then meet monthly for the duration of the semester.
 This ensures synchronic, accountable contact for additional instruction and feedback in the course over the period of the semester.

-Courses will meet synchronously (via Zoom teleconferencing) and offer asynchronous support and assignments using the Blackboard Learning Management System (LMS).
-In January 2023, Howard University will transition to the Canvas LMS.
+Courses will meet synchronously (via Zoom teleconferencing) and offer asynchronous support and assignments using Canvas LMS.

 Doctor of Ministry Project